 Sunita asked for our help with a complaint, saying her bank had failed to properly safeguard her when she started using her credit card to place online bets while off work sick.
 Sunita explained that at the time she was very unwell and suffering with her mental health.

 While resting at home Sunita started to use her credit card to gamble.
 Over a three- week period she reached her credit card limit of £5,000.
-Sunita said this was really unusual activity for her account and that the bank should’ve realised something was wrong when she started spending in such an unusual way and stopped the payments from going through.
+Sunita said this was really unusual activity for her account, the bank shouldn’t have let her use her credit card to gamble and should’ve realised something was wrong when she started spending in such an unusual way and stopped the payments from going through.

 The bank responded to Sunita’s complaint by explaining it had no knowledge of her health problems prior to her complaint and had no notes or special instructions on her account regarding any additional support she might need.
 It did agree that the amount spent over the three-week period was unusual but also clarified that the individual transactions were for relatively low amounts and had been fully authorised through the different websites she’d used.
 It offered to refund all the interest charged in acknowledgement that Sunita was poorly when she spent the money but said she would still need to repay the outstanding debt.